estnltk/estnltk/tutorials/taggers/README.md

 ⚙️ Application taggers:

-* [HfstClMorphAnalyser](hfst/) provides alternative morphological analysis via HFST tools.

-⚙️ [Web taggers](web_taggers/) introduces EstNLTK's taggers that are available (or can be made available) as web services.
+* [Web taggers](web_taggers/) introduces EstNLTK's taggers that are available (or can be made available) as web services.

-⚙️ [miscellaneous taggers](miscellaneous/) include tagging simple adjective phrases or detecting measurements and dates from medical texts.
+* [miscellaneous taggers](miscellaneous/) include tagging simple adjective phrases or detecting measurements and dates from medical texts.